andferrari/MUFFIN/README.md

-#### MUFFIN: MUlti Frequency image reconstruction For radio INterferometry

-Code for:
 A parallel \& automatically tuned algorithm for multispectral image deconvolution.
 R. Ammanouil, A. Ferrari, D. Mary, C. Ferrari and F. Loi.
 MNRAS, 2019.

 #### Verification Demos for centralized and distributed versions of MUFFIN